 Check the Evaporator Coil

 The AC system’s evaporator coil is responsible for cooling the air circulating through it.
 Evaporator coils that are filthy or frozen can prevent proper cooling.
-Look for ice accumulation or debris in the coil, and clean it if necessary.
+Inspect the coil for ice accumulation or debris, and clean it if necessary.

 The Top Marine Refrigeration Systems